 In a social situation, why is it sometimes off-putting when a person reaches for his smartphone?
-In small-group contexts such as a college seminar, a business meeting, or a small musical performance, when an individual begins texting or interacting with social media on her smartphone she may disengage from the group.
+In small-group contexts such as a college seminar, a business meeting, a family meal, or a small musical performance, when a person begins texting or interacting with social media on a smartphone he may disengage from the group.
 When we do find this off-putting, we typically consider it to be just impolite or inappropriate.
-In this essay I argue that something more profound is at stake.
+In this essay, I argue that something more profound is at stake.
 One significant way in which individuals shape their self-identities is through interactions with others in small groups.
 Much identity-work is interdependent; it requires generating and preserving social contexts.
 I argue that the smartphone-use of some individuals can fracture a group’s context and thus negatively affect the identity-work of others.
-In this essay I examine identity-work, sociality, and personal technology from the perspective of existential phenomenology.
+In this essay, I examine identity-work, sociality, and personal technology from a perspective of existential phenomenology.

 My 2017 essay, “On the Divide: Analytic and Continental Philosophy of Music,” which was published in The Journal of Aesthetics and Art Criticism, is one of the top-downloaded articles in the journal’s recent publication history.
 (By January 2018, the article had been downloaded 549 times.)